-Bollywood meets Hollywood as Indian stars wed at Italy villa
+Bollywood meets Hollywood as Indian stars wed in Italy

-TREMEZZINA, Italy (AP) — Bollywood stars Deepika Padukone and Ranveer Singh are getting married at a villa on Italy’s Lake Como with screen credits of its own.
+TREMEZZINA, Italy (AP) — Bollywood stars Deepika Padukone and Ranveer Singh are getting married at a villa on Italy’s Lake Como that has screen credits of its own.

-The couple’s wedding on Wednesday at Villa Balbianello coincides with the fifth anniversary of the release of their first movie together.
+Wednesday’s ceremony at Villa Balbianello coincides with the fifth anniversary of the release of the couple’s first movie together.

-The lakeside mansion has been a location for films that include installments of the Star Wars and James Bond franchises.
+The bridal party and guests arrived by boat and all wore shades of white, matching the white roses that dotted the ivy-covered columns of the villa’s terrace.
+Private security guards stood watch from boats on the lake, along with Indian and international paparazzi.

-The bridal party and guests arrived by boat and all wore shades of white.
+Villa Balbianello has been used as a location for films that include installments of the Star Wars and James Bond franchises.
+Once a retreat for artists and writers, the home was bequeathed by its last owner to an Italian foundation that preserves the country’s cultural heritage.

 Most Read Nation & World Stories